adebisi-fa/dang-jssor/README.md

 dang-jssor
 ==========

-A directive for the JSSOR slider plugin on jssor.com
+A directive for the JSSOR slider plugin on jssor.com.

+#Usage